yuuwe-n/wsl_intro/linux.md

 `sudo apt-get install python3`

+## tips
+also big tip: use the \< tab \> to autocomplete dir names, file names, etc

+linux is case sensitive so "test" and "Test" are different

+compared to windows, you can use include most symbols to name stuff, but there are some special symbols, so I don't recommend you use special characters

+also if you have a name that has a space, you can either do '\ ' or enclose the argument with "double quotes"

 ---

 that is basically all you need to know to do develop with linux you should go to the next page [git](git.md)